callofduty4x/CoD4x_Server/scriptdocumentation/ScriptingGuide.md

 #### Threads
 Threads are used to execute multiple functions in parallel.
-Don't worry, you don't have to deal with concurreny and synchronization in GSC.
+No worries, you don't have to deal with concurreny and synchronization in GSC.
 Threads are implemented as Fibers aka resumable functions, and are executed sequentially.

 Starting a new thread:
 ```